 Dear Ramamoorthi,

-It is always advisable to pay minimum wage as housekeeping activity is a regular process and not seasonal/piece rated.
+It is always advisable to pay minimum wage as housekeeping activity is a regular process and not seasonal or piece-rated.
+You need to look into engaging them for full-time work in other areas as well.

 From India, Hyderabad